Putchy/Cafiine-410-551/README.md

 Move the arrows around with the D-Pad, and use the Up/Down D-pad buttons to set the 4 numbers to your IP.

 Have fun!

+# Credits
+Original program -- Chadderz
+Port to 5.5.1 -- MrRean
+IP changing support -- No idea.
+Please let me know if you know who made this!